-principal theological seminary of the Imperial Patriarchate of St.
+principal theological seminary of the Anglican

-Stephen, Anglican Rite Roman Catholic Church.
+Patriarchate (Anglican Rite Roman Catholic Church)

 of the old seal of the Pontifical Georgian College.

 Georgian College is a private theological institution that serves as

 the historic and principle seminary of the Anglican Patriarchate

 Patriarchate of Saint Stephen descends from the ancient Roman

 Catholic See of Utrecht, granted autonomy by the Holy See in 1145.

 The Anglican Patriarchate, Anglican Rite Roman Catholic Church is in